Saint Bonaventure Bonnies play the La Salle Explorers on 3-game win streak

 La Salle Explorers (10-13, 4-6 A-10) at Saint Bonaventure Bonnies (13-11, 7-4 A-10)

+The Explorers are 4-6 in conference games.
+La Salle ranks ninth in the A-10 shooting 33.3% from 3-point range.

+The Bonnies and Explorers face off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Daryl Banks III is shooting 35.3% from beyond the arc with 2.5 made 3-pointers per game for the Bonnies, while averaging 15.4 points.
-Chad Venning is shooting 55.9% and averaging 12.4 points over the last 10 games for Saint Bonaventure.
+TOP PERFORMERS: Kyrell Luc is averaging 12.2 points, 4.3 assists and 1.8 steals for the Bonnies.
+Daryl Banks III is averaging 14.3 points over the last 10 games for Saint Bonaventure.

-Fousseyni Drame is averaging 9.4 points and 5.7 rebounds for the Explorers.
-Khalil Brantley is averaging 12.3 points over the last 10 games for La Salle.
+Khalil Brantley is averaging 14.1 points, four assists and 1.5 steals for the Explorers.
+Josh Nickelberry is averaging 9.6 points over the last 10 games for La Salle.

 LAST 10 GAMES: Bonnies: 6-4, averaging 64.9 points, 30.3 rebounds, 11.7 assists, 6.5 steals and 3.1 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 65.9 points per game.